 - Theological Inquiries (Room 204) – The Theological Inquiries Class primarily studies theology through the Bible and other writings and periodically hosts outside speakers.
 The class is currently engaged in a study of As Kingfishers Catch Fire: A Conversation On The Ways Of God By The Words Of God by Reverend Eugene Peterson.
 Rev. Peterson’s book is a collection of 49 of his sermons spanning the Old and New Testaments.
-George Morey is the contact for this class: email@example.com.
+George Morey is the contact for this class: firstname.lastname@example.org.

 - Indagators (Bride’s Room) – The primary focus of this class is the study and discussion of works by noted religious historians and theologians.
 In the fall, the class will be reading and viewing a series of lectures entitled “The Holy Land Revealed” presented by Dr. Jodi Magness.
 This study is a blend of religion, history, archeology, and culture, as Dr. Magness draws from multiple sources, which include the Bible, the Dead Sea Scrolls, Josephus, Philo, and others.
 All adults are welcome.